 Check the soil moisture level before watering a succulent each and every time, using your finger or a moisture meter.

 Succulents like to dry out between waterings, so the whole pot should feel dry when you insert your finger.
 Moisture meters display the moisture level on a 1-10 scale, with 1 being the driest.
-Wait until the meter reads 1 or 2 before giving water (I like this meter from Gouevn).
+Wait until the meter reads 1 or 2 before giving water.

 2. Don’t Let Your Succulent Sit in a Dish of Water